 - We Are A Full-Service Insurance Broker.
 Morison Insurance provides a full suite of insurance products – home, business, auto, recreational, life, and more.
 This means we can look after all of your insurance needs.
 We are your all-in-one insurance broker.

 - We Love To Save You Money.
 We are committed to saving you money on your insurance whenever possible.
 We have many money-saving discounts available, and we will help you to get all the discounts you qualify for.
 Here is a tip: You can save money if you bundle your insurance with one insurance company.
 Bundling your home, auto, and business insurance can help you to save.
 Speak to our brokers about how you can save by bundling and getting all the discounts you deserve.

 - We Are Nearby and Always At Your Service.
-Morison Insurance has seven southern Ontario offices to serve you, and we are among the most digitally capable insurance brokers in the industry.
+Morison Insurance has nine southern Ontario offices to serve you, and we are among the most digitally capable insurance brokers in the industry.
 This means you can visit our offices, reach out by calling, emailing, texting, or us visiting us online.
 Reach out for expert insurance advice, powerful insurance protection, and personal and professional service.